 If you are coming in from Kyoto on the Shinkansen, it’s one extra change at Osaka then again at Nishkujo and you get off as above at Universal Studios station.
 Osaka Station is huge so when you get off just find the Information desk and they will let you know where to go.

 It’s really easy to find and if you are struggling don’t be afraid to ask some one as the Japanese are very accommodating and very happy to help.

 The costs were pretty much what I would expect to pay for a theme park such as Universal Studios.
-Click the link to book with official re-seller Klook, below is a quick table of costs as at November 2017.
+Below I have provided options and links to pre-purchase online with Klook Travel.

 As you enter the park you walk straight into the main street of Hollywood, it’s got a high domed glass roof and is lined with numerous souvenir shops.
 If you miss anything while walking around you will pretty much be able to find it on the way out somewhere in Hollywood.
 It’s a good idea to not bother buying anything on the way around (other than in Harry Potter World) and buy it here at the end.
 This will save you carrying everything around all day.

 The main rides here are Hollywood Dream – The Ride a roller coaster that goes around the top of Main Street behind all the shops.
 It’s actually pretty high and would give you a great view of the park.
 This ride can also be ridden backwards Hollywood Dream – The Ride – Backdrop for those that are brave enough, not for the fainthearted (like me)!
 This is also where the evening zombie parade is held.
 Be warned though, little kids will find this a bit scary.
 Alannah was 12 at the time and was hiding in one of the shops, she was utterly terrified and couldn’t come out until it finished.
 I did think this parade went for a little too long and the chainsaw was a bit OTT (over the top).